NilofurNisha/Banking-Insurance/README.md

  - Start Services
  - Run the scripts
 ## Local Installation
-Install tools given in requirements.txt
+Install tools given in `requirements.txt` and also refer to `conf` above for configuration.

 **Make sure you have the following installed:**
 - Hadoop